ampl/ampl.github.io/docs/source/solvers/xpress/options.md

 acc:or (acc:exists)
       Solver acceptance level for 'OrConstraint', default 2:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:pow
+      Solver acceptance level for 'PowConstraint', default 1:

       0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible